brown-studios/minuet/hardware/minuet/v3/design-and-errata.md

 - `GPIO18` & `GPIO19`: USB full-speed transceiver
 - `GPIO20` & `GPIO21`: Serial port UART

 The TCA9555 IO expander handles the remaining low speed digital logic functions.
 These pins are designated `XIO` on the schematic.
-All of the `XIO` pins have been assigned to built-in features of the board.
+All of the `XIO` pins have been assigned to peripherals.
 Refer to the schematics for details.

 ## Errata